OYC Meeting Minutes – 25/01/2023

 After this, Jodie presented us with the objectives she put on the framework and asked for issues with them.

-A Nationwide campaign, run by UK Youth parliament, that gathers information on what is important to the youth of the United Kingdom.
+MAKE YOUR MARKA Nationwide campaign, run by UK Youth parliament, that gathers information on what is important to the youth of the United Kingdom.
+More

 Youth Councillors were sent an email to vote on the topics.
 Youth councillors are requested to read their emails and respond to the Google Form.

-On Wednesday the 8th of March, Deputy Member of Youth Parliament – The Deputy Member of Youth Parliament is the first year of a two year role, which allows the elected members to learn about the role and step in for the MYP when needed.
-To be elected as DMYP, you have to be within the age bracket of 11-18, due to this role linking in with the BYC. / Member of Youth Parliament – The Member of the Youth Parliament is elected to represent the LA on a national level. alongside Greater Manchester Youth Combined Authority representatives elections will be happening.
+On Wednesday the 8th of March, DMYPDeputy Member of Youth Parliament – The Deputy Member of Youth Parliament is the first year of a two year role, which allows the elected members to learn about the role and step in for the MYP when needed.
+To be elected as DMYP, you have to be within the age bracket of 11-18, due to this role linking in with the BYC.
+More / MYPMember of Youth Parliament – The Member of the Youth Parliament is elected to represent the LA on a national level.
+More alongside GMYCAGreater Manchester Youth Combined Authority More representatives elections will be happening.

 On Wednesday the 22nd of March, officer elections will be happening for: communications, inclusivity, priorities, campaigns and events & wellbeings.

 Youth councillors are request to email theirexpress to run by the day before the meeting, with the exception for Vice ChairThe Youth Councillor who runs the meeting, heads up the organisation and has the casting vote.
 Or something to sit on but probably the first one on our site :-) More where you must email by the 4th of February.

 - Tuesday the 31st of January – Eco Group Interviews